TL;DR - Too Long Didn’t Read

 With Magento, you’ll be required to host the platform yourself.
 This may have some advantages for certain business owners.
 As such the functionality of the eCommerce store should be evaluated to ensure the hosting package is right for the business case.

 The disadvantages of hosting an eCommerce platform usually far out-weigh the disadvantages of a SaaS.
-Often, maintenance costs and server upgrades are costly and can eat into budgets at an on-going rate.
+Often, maintenance costs and server upgrades are costly and can eat into budgets at an on-going rate - which won't be a problem on Shopify Plus.

 The risk of being hacked or attacked is much higher on a Magento platform, and without a reactive hosting and development team to hand, this can soon spiral out of control.
 This can have serious implications on business operations and often is a risk that doesn't need to be taken.